 Cats, like many other animals, can be infected with different types of worms.
 This is something that many cat owners will have to deal with at some point during their lives.
 If your cat has a worm infestation and sleeps in your bed, you may be wondering if you can get worms from them.

 First, your cat has to be infected with worms for this to be possible.
-If your cat does not have any parasites¹, internal or external, and does not go outside, sleeping in your bed will not transmit any parasites to you.
-If your cat has a parasite, you will likely know it.
-Your vet should check your cat for signs of parasites at their annual checkups, and there are other signs to watch for.
+If your cat does not have any parasites¹, internal or external, sleeping in your bed will not transmit any parasites to you.
+If your cat has a parasite—and this can happen even if they don’t go outside—you may get it from them.
+Your vet will check, treat, and provide preventative treatment for your cat at their regular checkups, and there are other signs to watch for.

 However, if your cat does have worms, there is a possibility that they can be transferred to you in your bed.
 This is rare but it can happen.
 In this article, we explore how the transmission occurs and what types of worms your cat can have.